jibrinx/jibrinx.github.io/index.md

 I am an active member of <a href="http://www.sigecom.org">ACM Special Interest Group (SIGecom) </a> since 2020, as well as being affiliated with <a href="https://blackinai.github.io/#/">Black in AI</a> and <a href="https://www.datasciencenigeria.org">Data Scientists Network</a> formerly known as Data Science Nigeria.

 In my free time I take pleasure in both watching and playing football.
-My unwavering allegiance to <a href="https://www.arsenal.com">Arsenal FC</a> is rooted in my childhood admiration for <a href="https://www.footballhistory.org/player/thierry-henry.html">Thierry Henry,</a> (My boyhood idol) whom I consider Gunner's Greatest of all Times.
+My unwavering allegiance to <a href="https://www.arsenal.com">Arsenal FC</a> is rooted in my childhood admiration for <a href="https://www.footballhistory.org/player/thierry-henry.html">Thierry Henry,</a> (My boyhood idol!) whom I consider Gunner's Greatest of all Times.

 Two quotes that resonate with me are, <strong><i> "If you do not strive for excellence in your endeavours, you have lost your purpose."</i> </strong> by <a href="https://manzomaigari.com/#/">Dr. Manzo Maigari</a>, and <strong> <i>"Sincerity is a better 'persuasion tactic' than any trick you can learn,"</i> </strong> by <a href="https://twitter.com/mmay3r/status/1336432412285231104">Michael.</a>